betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86)
 #### Publication date: May 10, 2019

-*A retrospective on the Apollo Guidance Computer commemorating the 50th anniversary of the Moon landing.*
+*Part 1 of 3 in the series: The Apollo Guidance Computer Hardware, a retrospective on the Apollo Guidance Computer commemorating the 50th anniversary of the Moon landing.*

 This year, July 20 will mark the 50th anniversary of the 1969 Apollo 11 Moon landing.<sup>[1]</sup> Between 1958 and 1965, both Russian and American space programs attempted a total of over 36 unmanned Moon missions.<sup>[2]</sup> Of the 6 that succeeded, none were survivable soft landings.
 Just crashing into the Moon proved exceedingly difficult.
 Developing a guidance, navigation, and control (GNC) system for Apollo<sup>[3],[9]</sup> was an enormous challenge.
 At its heart was a revolutionary new computer: the Apollo Guidance Computer (AGC).<sup>[4],[5],[6]</sup>

 In commemoration of that historical achievement, this is the first of three articles about the AGC.
 Part 1 describes the hardware.
 Part 2 will describe the software and part 3 its application in Moon missions.
 In the years since AGC's development, jargon may have changed, but the HPC community will recognize many common themes such as flops/watt power constraints, checkpoint and restart strategies, and the need for performance portability.